Current-induced inverse symmetry breaking and asymmetric critical phenomena at current-driven tricritical point: Phase diagram

-{\it Phase diagram.}--- Since the action contains only the first-derivative terms for the gauge fields, we obtain $\partial_{u}h(u)$ analytically.
 We solve the equation of motion for $\theta(u)$ with the following boundary conditions.
 At the boundary, we impose the massless condition $m= \left. u^{-1} \theta(u)\right|_{u=0}=0$.
 At the effective horizon, we impose the regularity of $\theta(u)$ there\,\footnote{When the D7-brane does not reach the effective horizon, we impose the regularity at the point of the maximum of $u$.
 However, the D7-brane reaches the effective horizon at finite $J$, which we consider in this paper.}.

 We find two types of solutions, namely $\theta=0$ and $\theta\neq0$.
 The former solution, which shows the chiral condensate vanishes\,($\expval{\bar{q}q}=0$), holds regardless of $E$ and $B$.
 The latter solution with non-vanishing chiral condensate is possible only in the presence of $B$\,\footnote{A similar solution that reaches the black hole horizon was obtained in the presence of $B$ by switching on the charge density instead of the electric current\,\cite{Evans:2011tk}.}.
 These two types of solutions correspond to the chiral symmetry restored ($\chi{\rm SR}$) phase and the chiral symmetry broken phase ($\chi{\rm SB}$), respectively\,\cite{Babington:2003vm}.
-Here, the order parameter is the chiral condensate $\expval{\bar{q}q}$.
+The order parameter is the chiral condensate $\expval{\bar{q}q}$.

 We show the phase diagram with respect to ($T/B^{1/2}$, $J/B^{3/2}$) in Fig.\,\ref{fig:phase}.